 Rosetta Stone Homeschool is a series of foreign language programs that helps the student understand spoken words as well as written ones.
 While this is primarily a conversational approach, there is also some grammar instruction.
 Lessons are presented online and can be accessed with a computer, tablet, or smartphone.
 You can also download lessons for use when you don't have an internet connection.

 These are self-teaching programs, so parents need not know the language their child will study.
 Rosetta Stone’s programs include components for the student to speak and type into the computer, tablet, or smartphone.
-The speech recognition feature of the program requires the use of the headset with a microphone.
+The speech recognition feature of the program requires the use of a headset with a microphone.

 Rosetta Stone uses essentially the same extremely interactive methodology for every language.
 For example in early lessons, you first look at four photos and listen to words by native speakers that are illustrated by the photos.
 Listen to the sequence over and over or choose a particular photo and hear the words as many times as you wish.
 Many lessons show the words on the screen as they are spoken.
 Later lessons frequently reuse the same photos, possibly asking the student to repeat a sentence describe a picture, make the correct response, or choose from a few options the correct word or response.
 The photos are multicultural to be appealing to various nationalities.